The Soul Of a Summer Stutter

 “My son will live with a lisp.”

-Thereafter i spoke my own language
+Thereafter I spoke my own language

-My words belong to me alone
+My words belonging to me alone.

 Our family moved from Falmouth Foresides

-To the South Shore Of Boston
+To the South Shore of Boston

 My mother put us in Catholic school.